 Step 1: Before the review of any applications the human resource coordinator will establish an evaluation scoring guide based on the minimum qualifications and any special qualifications listed in the job posting.

 Step 2: The human resource coordinator will review the application materials using the evaluation scoring guide to determine which applicants meet the minimum and any special qualifications listed in the job posting.
-In assessing the applicant materials of a veteran or disabled veteran the human resource coordinator shall evaluate whether the skill experience obtained in servicethe military are transferable skills to the posted position.
+In assessing the applicant materials of a veteran or disabled veteran the human resource coordinator shall evaluate whether the skill experience obtained in service are transferable skills to the posted position.
 Any applicants that do not meet the minimum and any special qualifications shall be removed from the applicant pool.

 Step 3: Based on Step 2, the human resource coordinator determines who will be interviewed.
 All qualified and eligible veterans or disabled veterans shall be given an opportunity to interview.